seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 8) How many s3 buckets can we create in 1 Region?
 9) s3 lifecycle
 10) In s3 some life cycle rules,tell me what is all about?
-11)I want to restrict one user to one particular bucket,how you will do?
+11) I want to restrict one user to one particular bucket,how you will do?
 12) bucket storagetype
 13) s3 lifecycle policy
 14) how to upload a big data like 1 TB to S3.(multi part uploading)